chnm/thatcamp-org/wp-content/plugins/email-log/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= v1.8.1 (2015-12-27) - (Dev time: 0.5 hour) =
+- Fix: Fixed the "Delete All Logs" issue that was introduced in v1.8

+= v1.8 (2015-12-26) - (Dev time: 5 hour) =
+- New: Added filters and actions for addons
+- New: Added Resend Email Addon
+- Tweak: Optimize for large number of logs
+- Tweak: Use charset and collate that is defined in wp-config.php file
+- Tweak: Format email content
+- Tweak: Remove PHP4 compatible code
+- Fix: Sanitize the delete email log url

 = v1.7.5  (2014-09-23) - (Dev time: 1 hour) =
 - Tweak: Remove PHP 4.0 compatibility code